evaczeydapommersheim/data-representation-project/README.md

 5. Create Web Application which represents the data in a nice way.<br><br>
 *A web application was created and designed to represent the data and the create, update, delete functionality of the application by running the server in a virtual environment.* ***Reference movieViewer.html file and a lnked image movie.jpeg*** *as part of the formatting of the web application.*

-#### The project included in this repository is a Type A project as described above.
+#### The project included in this repository is a Type A project as per above specification.

 This project is hosted online in Pythonanywhere under the following [link](http://evaczeydapommersheim.pythonanywhere.com/movieViewer.html). [http://evaczeydapommersheim.pythonanywhere.com/movieViewer.html]